US Surgeon’s General Report – Third In The Series.

-There Is NO Cookie-Cutter Process to Treat This Chronic Illness
+There Is NO Cookie-Cutter Process For Treating Addiction

 A treatment progression for someone with moderate to severe substance use disorder has typically been as follows:

-- A 3 to 7 day medically managed Detox withdrawal program in an inpatient setting
+- A 3 – 7 day medically managed Detox withdrawal program in an inpatient setting

-- 1 to 3 months of intensive rehabilitative care in a residential treatment program (or Partial Hospitalization Program (PHP))
+- 1 – 3 months of intensive rehabilitative care in a residential treatment program (or Partial Hospitalization Program (PHP))

-- A few months of 2 to 5 days a week of an intensive outpatient program (IOP)
+- 2 – 5 days a week over a few months of an intensive outpatient program (IOP)

-- A traditional outpatient program that meets 1 to 2 times per month for at least 6 months.
+- At least 6 months of a traditional outpatient program that meets 1 – 2 times per month

-As always, feel free to reply to this email and let me know what you think about this topic or share a topic you’d like me to discuss in the future.
+As always, feel free to reply to this post and let me know what you think about this topic, or share a topic you’d like me to discuss in the future.